lucayapi/YaFactor/README.md

 # YaFactor
 ⚡ Factor analysis (PCA, CA, MCA, FAMD,...) packages.
-Pleasant graphs to visualize and interpret. 📊 Different statistic methods related to factorial methods for the choice of the number of eigenvalues are implemented (Kaiser rule, broken sticks tests,...)
+Pleasant graphs to visualize and interpret. 📊 Different static methods related to factorial methods for the choice of the number of eigenvalues are implemented (Kaiser rule, broken sticks tests,...)